Tollbar Family of Academies

 - Appoint an external auditor

-- Put in place such internal audit measures as are necessary to assure internal control in accordance with the requirements of the Education Funding Agency
+- Put in place such internal audit measures as are necessary to assure internal control in accordance with the requirements of the Education and Skills Funding Agency

 - Devolve funding to constituent academies